Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Exploring enterprise architecture

-- Decomposing architecture into its constituent components
+- Decomposing the architecture into its components

-- Applying a Component Business Model
+- Utilizing a Component Business Model

-Implementing Business Rules
+Applying Business Rules

-- Documenting constraints: operational and structural
+- Documenting constraints: operative and structural

 - Representing rules using decision tables